vekatze/neut/book/src/modules-and-sources.md

 That is, the name of the current module is always `this`.

-### Qualified Import
+### Defining Aliases of Files

-We can also use so-called qualified imports.
-Let's remember the example of fully-qualified names:
+We can also define aliases of files.
+Let's look again at the example of fully-qualified names:

 ```neut
 // new-item.nt